Long-tailed weasel: Denning and sheltering behaviour

 The long-tailed weasel dens in ground burrows, under stumps or beneath rock piles.
-It usually does not dig its own burrows, but commonly uses abandoned chipmunk holes.
+It usually does not dig its own burrows, but commonly uses abandoned chipmunk, ground squirrel, gopher, mole, and mountain beaver holes.
 The 22–30 cm diameter nest chamber is situated around 60 cm from the burrow entrance, and is lined with straw and the fur of prey.

 Defense

 The enemies of the long-tailed weasel are usually coyotes, foxes, wildcats, wolves, and the Canadian lynx.
 The weasel will give off its musky odor, however, this is not primarily used when encountering other creatures.
 When leaving an area they were just in, they will leave their odor behind.
 This is done by the weasels taking themselves and hauling their bodies across surfaces they just interacted with.
 The long-tailed weasel does this to "discourage predators" from coming back to the area, possibly indicating that the weasel considers this a safe haven for return.
 This type of reaction is also reserved for when the weasel feels it is in danger, or when it is looking for a mate.
 Tree-climbing is another type of defense mechanism that long-tailed weasels utilize against predators on the ground.
 These weasels will climb up a reasonable height of a tree when they sense that they are in danger.
 They will then sit silent and "motionless", while looking at their presumed predator.
 These weasels keep their guard up like this until the predator leaves, and when the weasel considers itself no longer in danger.

 Another common defense of long-tailed weasels is its black-tipped tail, which differs in color from the rest of the body.
 When the long-tailed weasel becomes more white in the winter, this defense mechanism is especially used.
 The black-tipped tail distracts predators from the rest of the body, as it is more visible to the eye of a predator.
 This causes the visibility of the actual weasel to be rather difficult and makes the predator attack the tail instead of the weasel.
 The weasel is allowed to escape the predator because of this.